-Most nationalities get free 90 days tourist visa on arrival in Ecuador.
-See this page https://www.gob.ec/mremh/tramites/concesion-visa-visitante-temporal-trista-90-dias
+Most nationalities a get free 90-day tourist visa on arrival in Ecuador.
+See this page: https://www.gob.ec/mremh/tramites/concesion-visa-visitante-temporal-trista-90-dias

 For updated information see this page: https://expatsecuador.com/visas/ecuador-visa-requirements/

 February 2022 updates: https://www.youtube.com/watch?v=aDtfUjcxMoY